 Mix all your paint at once

-When you plan on using two or more gallons of the same color paint, you must strain them all together in one plastic bucket.
+When you plan on using two or more gallons of the same color paint, you must mix them all together in one plastic bucket.
 Understand that there is always a slight color discrepancy, even in situations when you have the same color paint.

 Mixing all the paint ensures that you get an even tint.
-Sometimes you might notice the color discrepancy right away, and you might only see once you are done with the entire project.
+Sometimes you might notice the color discrepancy right away, and you might only see it once you are done with the entire project.
 In some cases, you might find yourself starting the whole project because you didn’t mix all your paint together.

 Wear a respirator when using oil-based paint

 Oil-based paints contain fumes that can be dangerous to your health.
-Understand that your sprayer sends out small particles into the air, making it more dangerous that when using a roller or brush.
+Understand that your sprayer sends out small particles into the air, making it more dangerous than when using a roller or brush.
 The tiny particles will lead to coughing and asthma-like symptoms.

 A proper respirator ensures that your lungs are protected from the small paint particles.
 All chemical fumes will also be filtered out, ensuring your health is safeguarded.
 Open up all the windows and doors whenever possible to get fresh air into the room while spray painting.